PointsBet Promo Code and Review

-- PointsBet Card– this is verified PointsBet Mastercard that can be funded with your debit or credit card
+- PointsBet Card– this is a verified PointsBet Mastercard that can be funded with your debit or credit card

 Bank account is the best way to go, while all of the other options have some issues that are not specific to PointsBet.
 Legal sports betting sites have run into some issues with banks and credit card companies declining gambling-related transactions.
-There doesn’t seem to be much thought to this, as transactions are indiscriminately blocked or allow.
+There doesn’t seem to be much thought to this, as transactions are indiscriminately blocked or disallowed.
 Sometimes they will work, sometimes they won’t.
-The PointsBet Card is a workaround, allowing you to fund a prepaid card, which can in-turn be used to fund your PointsBet account.
+The PointsBet Card is a workaround, allowing you to fund a prepaid card, which can in turn be used to fund your PointsBet account.